Historical & Heritage

 Pilgrimage | Beach

-Murudeshwar is one of the most famous places to visit in Karnataka and among the popular places of Pilgrimage in India.
+Murudeshwar is one of the most famous places to visit in Karnataka and among the popular places of pilgrimage in Karnataka.
 It is about 162 km from Mangalore & 497 km from Bangalore.

 Distance from Hubli: 200 Kms